techiesodiq/Fix_My_Code_Challenge/README.md

 # Fix_My_Code_Challenge
-This is a read me file
+This is a read me file by Sodiq Akanmu